pjn51/brainweb-2/Literature & Reference/IMT World Perspectives (2021).md

 The EC highlights the role of [[COVID-19]] in this crisis.

 ## 1.4.
 Capitalism cannot solve the problem
-The EC ties COVID-19 with the environmental destruction caused by capitalist expansion, and say that this shows the need for a planned economy.
+The EC ties COVID-19 with the environmental destruction caused by capitalist expansion, and say that this shows the need for a [[economic planning|planned economy]].
 They lambast the bosses for hypocritically calling for unity against the virus while they pocket all the profit and take no risk.

 ## 1.5.
 Workers' lives at risk
 The EC calls attention to the mangled vaccine rollout, saying that workers are being forced back into unsafe situations for the profits of the bosses.